The Equivariance Criterion in a Linear Model for Fixed-X Cases: Future Work and Discussion

 In terms of randomness, it is noticed that the setup before sampling is crucial and one can classify $X$ before sampling into following categories: known values, from a known distribution, from a distribution family with unknown parameters, totally unknown.
-In a typical experimental design setting, design factors/parameters are of known values, which, in our settings, refer to fixed-X cases.
+In a typical experimental design setting, design factors/parameters are of known values, which, in our settings, refer to fixed-$X$ cases.
 In a typical clinical trial setting, the treatment indicator is from a known distribution.
 In the classical parametric inference setting, we may assume $X$ from a distribution family with unknown parameters.
 For the non-parametric setting, X is usually seen as totally unknown.
-The latter three scenarios refer to random-X cases, which will be another future topic.
+The latter three scenarios refer to random-$X$ cases, which will be another future topic.

-For a linear model with a non-normal distribution, we will refer to extensions of the current results to the generalized linear model, which will be a future work.
-The challenges start from the invariant transformations.
-In a normal linear model, one can easily find an invariant location-scale transformation group that leave the parameter space transitive, which facilitates the computation of the MRE solutions.
+For a linear model with a non-normal distribution, we will refer to extensions of the current results to the generalized linear model, where the challenges start from the invariant transformations.
+In a normal linear model, one can easily find an invariant location-scale transformation group that leave the parameter space transitive, which facilitates the derivation of the MRE solutions.
 This may not be the case in a non-normal linear model.

+The principle of Functional Equivariance is widely used in the literature, e.g., \citet{LehmannCasella1998}, in their deduction of the best equivariant estimator in a linear model, uses a canonical form of $X$ and indicated that the result can be extended to the general case of $X$.
+The key benefit is to convert a problem into a simpler or existing one and then convert the solution back to the original problem.
+In this article, we conduct a study of such an approach and find out that equivariance is a sufficient condition for such an approach to hold.
+It comes to notice that the uniqueness of the optimal solution may also play an important role, which can connects to the Condition A2 of the loss function (\citet{ZhouNayak2014}).
+Such a condition on the loss function can be termed as "minima-unique".

 {\bf Acknowledgment}.
-This research is partially funded by the Fundamental Research Funds for the Central Universities, Sun Yat-sen University (Grant No. 2021qntd21).
+This work was supported by the Fundamental Research Funds for the Central Universities, Sun Yat-sen University (Grant No. 20lgpy145 \& 2021qntd21); the Science and Technology Program of Guangzhou Project, Fundamental and Applied Research Project (202102080175); and RDF of Xi'an Jiaotong-Liverpool University (RDF-23-01-073).
+The authors report there are no competing interests to declare.